zikunz/tp/docs/UserGuide.md

 Note:
 > 📄 If there are no items in the system, a message will be shown to notify you to add at least one item first. <br>
-> 📄 Nothing should be entered after the `items list` command.
+> 📄 Anything typed after `items list` will be ignored, and the command will execute as per normal e.g.,
+> <items list asdsdad>.

 #### 2.2.4.
 Delete an item: `items delete`